Is the UK missing a trick when it comes to specifying the pipework associated with district heating schemes?

 Any reluctance is as much to do with historic attitudes to materials usage – but the opening up of the DHS ownership and management market looks set to bring with it a more open attitude to plastic based on proven cost advantages, ease of installation, low maintenance, eco benefits and enhanced ROI when replacement schedules are taken into account.

 Indeed, the emergence of energy service companies provides an apt moment to take stock of how we intend optimising the value of district heating schemes in the future.

-Moreover, scheme owners owe it to the public to provide the most cost effective service available, for example in social housing properties where utility cost is key for users, or in high profile publicly-funded developments where ROI, energy efficiency and environmental benefits are key considerations.
+Moreover, scheme owners owe it to the public to provide the most cost effective service available, for example in social housing properties where utility cost is key for users, or in high profile publicly funded developments where ROI, energy efficiency and environmental benefits are key considerations.

-Sandy Fairley is sales director at Flexenergy
+Sandy Fairley is sales director for Flexenergy